yotsaphonliu/update-google-sheetes/README.md

 If you are using a service-account JSON you can skip the script and rely on `GOOGLE_APPLICATION_CREDENTIALS` directly.

 ## Tips
-- When multiple cells share the same lookup text, only the first match in the Excel file is used.
-Consider expanding the lookup logic if you need disambiguation.
+- When multiple cells share the same lookup text, every match in the Excel file is updated.
 - Run with `-require-non-empty=false` when seeding a blank sheet for the first time.
 - Use `RAW` input mode if you want to avoid Google Sheets evaluating formulas.